solarwind559/carousel_swiper/Readme.md

   npm install html-webpack-plugin
   ```

-19. Install a css package and create a .css file in your src folder
+19. Install a css package and create a .css file in your src folder:
   ```
   npm install style-loader css-loader
   ```

-20. In App.js, import your css file
+20. In App.js, import your css file.

 21. Final installs: